go-critic/go-critic.github.io/trophies.md

 Contributions are partitioned by projects.

-By "contribution", we mean all of these:
+By the "contribution", we mean all of these:

 1. Commit that fixes the problem
 2. Reported issue (if there is no commit yet)
-3. Any other form of advices that were suggested by `go-critic`
+3. Any other form of advice that was suggested by `go-critic`

 The list is sorted by priority.
 If commit exist, it should be referenced instead of issue.